Enriching continuous Lagrange finite element approximation spaces using neural networks: Prior construction using parametric PINNs

 \subsubsection{Sobolev training for PINNs}

 As presented in \cref{sec:PINNs_parametric_PDE}, PINNs approximate the PDE solution by directly incorporating the equations into their training.
 Despite their effectiveness, these models can sometimes struggle to learn correctly, especially when the solution or its derivatives are complicated.
-The authors of \cite{son2021sobolevtrainingphysicsinformed} have proposed an approach called Sobolev training to try and overcome these difficulties.
-This method simply imposes constraints not only on the solutions themselves, but also on their derivatives.
-In the context of solving the problem \eqref{eq:parametric_PDE} under consideration, Sobolev training is applied by adding a cost term $J_\text{\rm sob}$ to the initial minimization problem \eqref{eq:minimization_problem}:
+The authors of~\cite{son2021sobolevtrainingphysicsinformed} have proposed an approach called Sobolev training to try and overcome these difficulties\ROne{, in the case of solutions with high regularity.
+Note that, in this case, the source term needs to be differentiable to ensure sufficient regularity and to compute the additional term.} This method simply imposes constraints not only on the solutions themselves, but also on their derivatives.
+In the context of solving the problem~\eqref{eq:parametric_PDE} under consideration, Sobolev training is applied by adding a cost term $J_\text{\rm sob}$ to the initial minimization problem~\eqref{eq:minimization_problem}:

-with $J_r$, $J_b$ and $J_\text{data}$ defined as in \eqref{eq:residual_loss_parametric}, \eqref{eq:boundary_loss_parametric} and \eqref{eq:data_loss_parametric} respectively and $\omega_r$, $\omega_\text{\rm sob}$, $\omega_b$ and $\omega_\text{data}$ the weights to balance the different terms of the loss function.
-The Sobolev loss function $J_\text{\rm sob}$ in \eqref{eq:minimization_problem_sobolev} is defined by
+with $J_r$, $J_b$ and $J_\text{data}$ defined as in~\eqref{eq:residual_loss_parametric},~\eqref{eq:boundary_loss_parametric} and~\eqref{eq:data_loss_parametric} respectively and $\omega_r$, $\omega_\text{\rm sob}$, $\omega_b$ and $\omega_\text{data}$ the weights to balance the different terms of the loss function.
+The Sobolev loss function $J_\text{\rm sob}$ in~\eqref{eq:minimization_problem_sobolev} is defined by

-where the integral is estimated by the Monte-Carlo method, similar to the other loss functions.
+where the integral is estimated by the Monte-Carlo method, similarly to the other loss functions.

+\begin{rmrk} \RTwo{Please note that this training has an additional cost, due to the calculation of higher-order derivatives.
+For example, considering exactly the network from the first 2D test case \cref{sec:Lap2Dlow} over 1000 epochs with Adam, Sobolev training takes two times longer than standard training (79 seconds versus 38 seconds).} \end{rmrk}